RaptorRepack/RepackToolkit/README.md

 Welcome To The Raptor Repack Toolkit
 ----------------------------------------------------------------------------------------------------
-New Update or ChangeLog Coming In 02-12-2022 Stay Soon..! ⏳
+New Update or ChangeLog Coming In 02-12-2022 ⏳
 ----------------------------------------------------------------------------------------------------

 *This repack toolkit using only offline game repacking or installer create purpose*